 But which type of processor is best for an Android smartphone or tablet?
 Yes, that is the main question.
 With the advancement in technology, new CPU architecture patterns are being followed in the development of processors.
 Out of the three, ARM (Advanced RISC Machine) is one of the famous and is mostly seen on many Android smartphones.

-The devices built with the ARM processor mainly helpful in enhancing the consumption of battery and it is optimized mostly for battery.
+The devices built with the ARM processor are mainly helpful in enhancing the consumption of battery and it is optimized mostly for the battery.
 ARM64 is the evolution of the ARM processor.
 The ARM64 architecture supports 64-bit processing which makes your device smooth and fast.
-Nowadays most of the phones are based on ARM64 architecture due to its powerful computing.
+Nowadays most phones are based on ARM64 architecture due to their powerful computing.

 Steps to check Processor of Android phone (ARM, ARM64, or x86)

 With three simple steps, you can easily check your Android phone’s Processor as well as the CPU Architecture.
 Let’s get straight into it.

 - Download and Install the ‘Droid Hardware Info’ app from the above download section.

 - This app will give you complete information about your Android phone’s CPU architecture.